vatsimph/learn/docs/briefings/index.md

 !!! warning "Warning"

     There are areas within the FIR where Controllers and Pilots will not hear each other due to radio wave propagation

+## Airborne from a Non-Towered Aerodrome

+!!! phraseology "Phraseology"

+    CEB123 Cleared to join CAB, climb FL150, squawk 4020